 (c) Meet other community development needs having a particular urgency because existing conditions pose a serious threat to the health or welfare of the community when other financial resources are not available to meet such needs (natural disaster, fire, tornado, etc.).

-The City of Bristol provides CDBG funds for subrecipients to achieve several goals.
-These goals are important to the overall objective of improving the living conditions in this city.
-Goals and objectives are reviewed annually and all are related to the National Objectives required by the U.S. Department of Housing and Urban Development (HUD).
-In order to be CDBG-funded, each activity must first meet eligibility criteria then must also meet one of the three national objectives of the program.
+The City of Bristol provides CDBG funds for sub-recipients to achieve several goals.
+These goals are essential to the overall objective of improving the living conditions in this city.
+Goals and objectives are reviewed annually and are related to the National Objectives required by the U.S. Department of Housing and Urban Development (HUD).
+In order to be CDBG-funded, each activity must first meet eligibility criteria and then meet one of the three national objectives of the program.

-Eligible projects include but are not limited to public services, housing rehabilitation, public facility improvements, demolition, infrastructure improvements, etc. Applicants must demonstrate that the selection of clients is an objective process and subrecipients may not limit participation on the basis of age, race, gender, nationality, ethnicity, religion, familial status, disability, or sexual orientation.
+Eligible projects include but are not limited to public services, housing rehabilitation, public facility improvements, demolition, infrastructure improvements, etc. Applicants must demonstrate that the selection of clients is an objective process, and sub-recipients may not limit participation based on age, race, gender, nationality, ethnicity, religion, familial status, disability, or sexual orientation.

 Applying for Funds

 CDBG funding is allocated to local agencies through a competitive application process.
-The process for receiving, managing and disbursing CDBG monies is governed by both HUD and City policy.
-The first step in this lengthy process is the advertising of the announcement of funding availability.
+HUD and City policy govern the process for receiving, managing, and disbursing CDBG monies.
+The first step in this lengthy process is advertising the announcement of funding availability.
 Concurrent with this announcement, applications are sent to a list of eligible agencies and organizations that may be interested in applying for CDBG funds (usually in late January/early February).
 Individuals/private citizens are not eligible to apply.

 Applications are submitted to the Department of Community Development and Planning.
 Following receipt of the completed applications, the CDBG Coordinator categorizes each request within the HUD funding categories.
-A selection committee then reviews the applications, scoring them based on the criteria for which the City is graded by HUD.
-The applications for funding are reviewed by City Council at a public hearing before being remanded to a sub-committee established by the Mayor.
-The Mayor’s sub-committee reviews the applications and prepares the final allocation plan which is announced at a public meeting of the City Council.
+A selection committee then reviews the applications, scoring them based on the criteria for which HUD grades the City.
+City Council reviews the applications for funding at a public hearing before being remanded to a sub-committee established by the Mayor.
+The Mayor’s sub-committee reviews the applications and prepares the final allocation plan, announced at a City Council public meeting.

 For More Information

-If you have questions about this program, would like to learn more about the funding processes, etc., please contact Lauren Calhoun, CDBG Coordinator, at 276-645-7473 or email@example.com.
+If you have questions about this program, would like to learn more about the funding processes, etc., please get in touch with Ellen Tolton, CDBG Coordinator, at 276-645-7473 or email@example.com.